-(1) In order to prevent short-circuit air delivery, the piping for air outlet and air return ducts must not be too close.

-- (2) The indoor unit does not have an air filter installed.
-The air filter must be installed at a location like an air inlet where it can be easily maintained. - (Without an air filter, dust particles may stick to the air heat exchanger which will make the air conditioner prone to failures and water leakage.)
-(3) Before installing the air duct, ensure that the static pressure of the air duct is within the permitted range of the indoor unit (see section 6.2). - (4) Connect the canvas duct to the air return and air outlet ducts to prevent vibrations from the indoor unit transferring to the ceiling. - (5) Use heat insulation materials at a thickness of 25 mm or more to prevent condensation on the air duct. - (6) Connect the air duct as shown in Figure 6.1.

-Note: On-site preparation required for all components except for the air conditioner.
+- 1. In order to prevent short-circuit air delivery, the piping for air outlet and air inlet ducts must not be too close. - 2.
+The indoor unit have an air filter installed. - Before installing the air duct, ensure that the static pressure of the air duct is within the permitted range of the indoor unit (Refer to the IDU technical manual).
+Figure 6.2 to Figure 6.10 show the static pressure curve for indoor units. - 4.
+Connect the canvas duct to the air return and air outlet ducts to prevent vibrations from the indoor unit transferring to the ceiling. - Use heat insulation materials at a thickness of 25 mm or more to prevent condensation on the air duct. - Connect the air duct as shown in Figure 6.1.
+On-site preparation required for all components except for the air conditioner.